seifrefai/PostKeeper-App-FrontEnd/README.md

 - This app is called Postkeeper and it is an app that allows for creating personal posts and storing them in a MongoDB database.

-- When the app first loads up, it will send a get request to retrieve all posts data from our database.
+- When the app first loads up, it will send a get request to the server to retrieve all posts data from our database.

 - You can create new posts, update existing posts, delete posts and like posts.